 B Removal of Officers and Committee Chairs

-Any officer of USATF Mid Atlantic maybe be removed for good cause by a two thirds (2/3) vote of the Association membership present and voting at a regular meeting or special meeting called for this purpose and provided the requisite notice for such meeting (see Article 6) shall be properly given setting forth the removal vote on its agenda.
-Prior to any such vote the officer shall be given thirty (30) days prior written notice of the proposed action and just cause statement together with notice of a right to a show cause hearing before the Associations Executive Board.
+Any Officer of USATF Mid Atlantic maybe be removed for good cause by a two thirds (2/3) vote of the Association membership present and voting at a regular meeting or special meeting called for this purpose and provided the requisite notice for such meeting (see Article 6) shall be properly given setting forth the removal vote on its agenda.
+Prior to any such vote the Officer shall be given thirty (30) days prior written notice of the proposed action and just cause statement together with notice of a right to a show cause hearing before the Associations Executive Board.

 Any elected Committee Chair may be removed for good cause by a two thirds (2/3) vote of that committee’s members at a regular or special meeting called for this purpose provided requisite notice for such meeting shall be properly given setting forth the removal vote on its agenda.
 Prior to any such vote the Committee Chair shall be given 30 days prior written notice of the proposed action and a just caused statement together with notice of a right to a show cause hearing before the Association’s Executive Board.